vincentarelbundock/Rdatasets/doc/openintro/rst/student_sleep.rst

       .. rubric:: Description
          :name: description

-      A simulated data set for how much 110 college students each slept in a single night.
+      A simulated dataset for how much 110 college students each slept in a single night.

       .. rubric:: Usage